Democratic din: voters to decide fate of leaf blowers in Zurich

 Meanwhile in Switzerland, “the world’s most notorious power tool” (Washington Post) has now become political.
 On September 28, voters in Zurich will decide on a new lawExternal link: if they accept it, petrol-powered leaf blowers and vacuums will be banned in the city year-round, while the use of electric versions will be restricted to the leafiest months, i.e. October to December – unless an exception is granted in advance.

 How did it come to this?
-The arguments of the anti-leaf-blower lot are the usual ones: the tools are too loud, they swirl up dust and bacteria and “other dangerous particles”, they’re bad for biodiversity, and they are increasingly used not just to blow away leaves – as their designers intended – but also things like rubbish.
-As for the gas-powered variants, they burn fossil fuels for tasks for which, in the opinion of the Green Party, “brushes and rakes” would generally suffice.
+The arguments of the anti-leaf-blower lot are the usual ones: the tools are too loud, they swirl up dust and bacteria and “other dangerous particles”, they harm biodiversity, and they are increasingly used not just to blow away leaves – as their designers intended – but also things like rubbish.
+As for the gas-powered variants, they burn fossil fuels for tasks for which, in the opinion of the Green Party, “brushes and rakes” would suffice.

 More than just quirky?

-And so, the issue took the usual methodical Swiss political course: left-wing politicians in Zurich city parliament proposed a ban in 2022; the government drafted a legal text; it was debated, amended and approved in early 2025 – before right-wing parties duly launched a referendum to give citizens the last word.
-At a city level, in short, it is the same type of procedure which has enabled nationwide votes on other unlikely issues in the past, from absinthe to cow horns.
+And so, the issue took the usual methodical Swiss political course: left-wing politicians in Zurich city parliament proposed a ban in 2022; the government drafted a legal text; it was debated, amended and approved in early 2025 – and right-wing parties duly launched a referendum to give citizens the last word.
+At a city level, in short, it is the same type of procedure that has enabled nationwide votes on other unlikely issues in the past, from absinthe to cow horns.

 More